JonasSchiott/MenuDocs-Applications-API/README.md

 - webStaffStatus
 - webContentStatus
 - webBanStatus
+- webApplicationStatus
+- webUpdates

-They all require a User ID to be passed.
+All but `webApplicationStatus` and `webUpdates` require a User ID to be passed.
 To do this use the code below.

 ```js
 const userInfo = /* User ID Here */;